extwiii/Votapp-React-Redux/README.md

 # Simply build your app to dist
 webpack

-## Do not forget to run your server before start your app.
+## Do not forget to run your server before start your Votapp-React-Redux app.
 Please check Prerequisites . ##

 # Then start your app
 npm run start